 [Learn: Be a Better Leader]

-Attention micromanagers and perfectionists of the world—this one’s for you.
+Do you micromanage or strive for perfection?
+If so, this post is for you.
 “If you need assistance, don’t be an island,” says Alison Kero, owner of ACK Organizing.
 “Delegate any task that someone else can do better or for less money.
 Allow others to help you shine by putting in their best work and you’ll find you have a lot more time to focus on other tasks.”